Chmod351/scraper/src/Developers.md

 ## Usage Limitations:

-You can only send up to 15 requests per 10 minutes.
+- You can only send up to 15 requests per 10 minutes.
-If the webpage has incorrect element nesting, the scraper will fail
+- If the webpage has incorrect element nesting, the scraper will fail
+- before use this tool please read [FAQ](https://github.com/yamilt351/scraper/blob/master/src/FAQ.md)

 # Contributions